atif-dev/ztm--smart-brain/README.md

 ### Demonstration

 The purpose of this project is to detect a face in a picture.
-If there is a face in a picture then face will be detected using a blue box.
+If there will be face in a picture then face will be detected using a blue box.
 For face detection [Clarifai API](https://www.clarifai.com/) is used.
 Let's talk about front end...We need to register first at https://ztm--smart-brain.herokuapp.com/.
 During registration at back-end in code registered user password will be hashed(Simply means I can't figure out what will be your password while interacting with database).
-After registration we have to perform following steps for face detection.
+After registration we will have to perform following steps for face detection.
 1. Google a face image
 2. Copy image address/image link
 3. Paste link in input field